dikortis/LetsTalkETC/Episodes/Episode_10.md

-windows or linux or mac OS and a second are there any back doors and your hardware that the OS runs on is somebody could exploit and you know and so so that's one of the big concerns about loading that a team from people like i watch the lecture on a princeton that
+windows or linux or mac OS and a second are there any back doors and your hardware that the OS runs on is somebody could exploit and you know and so that's one of the big concerns about loading that a team from people like i watch the lecture on a princeton that